ecommerce trust seals

 So by now, you have a pretty good idea of what trust seals are and their benefits.
 With that in mind, let’s have a look at how you can add them to your ecommerce site.

-How to add trust badges to your ecommerce store
+How can you add trust badges to your ecommerce store?

 In this section, we’ll walk you through different ways and places you can add trust badges to your ecommerce store.
 You can display trust badges in different parts of your ecommerce store depending on the type of badge or its intended purpose.